 There are many ways to visualize your PowerMetric data in Klipfolio.
+From one PowerMetric you can optionally create multiple versions (or views) of your data by applying different chart and style options.
 This article defines each visualization type and suggests which ones to use for the PowerMetric you want to display.

 - Radar Chart

 Some visualizations have style options to allow for further customization.
 After selecting your Chart Type, you can view the Style options for that chart type.

 The Bar / Column Chart displays a comparison of values as bars along an axis.
 Bar / Column charts are an effective way to compare the quantities of different categories.
 You can choose which segment your x-axis represents using the drop-down at Over on the right.
 If the data set tracks values over a set period of time, use a line or area chart instead.
 The example below shows sales revenue by country.